sympa-community/sympa-ansible/README.md

 [Ansible](http://docs.ansible.com/) is an IT automation tool.
 It can configure systems, deploy software.

-This project is based on [Ansible-tools](https://github.com/pmeulen/ansible-tools), an example of Ansible Playbooks organization focusing on deployment for multiple environments, articulation with [Vagrant](https://www.vagrantup.com/docs/), [keyczar](https://github.com/google/keyczar) based encryption.
- Ansible-tools demonstrates a way to use Ansible to effectively and securely manage multiple environments ranging from development to production using the same playbook.

 # [Quickstart: Creating a development VM](id:quickstart)

 First install the tools on your local machine: